jjg8/Shell-Scripts/WinGetEvents/README.md

 These are some of my more useful shell scripts.
 In this folder...

 - **WinGetEvents** -- PowerShell
-  - Filters Windows event logs based on severity (-l), date/interval (-d, -r), excluded event IDs (-x), and outputs results in XML format with a summary.
+  - Filters Windows event logs based on severity level (-l), date/interval (-d or -r), by log names (-n) or System by default, excluding event IDs (-x), and outputs results formatted in either XML or Text with -t with a summary above.
+Log name inclusions (-n) are passed as a quoted comma-separated list.
 Event exclusions (-x) are passed as a quoted comma-separated list.
-Date range (-r) must include exactly two dates (from,to) in "yyyy-mm-dd,yyyy-mm-dd" format.
+Date range (-r) must include exactly 2 dates (from,to) in "yyyy-mm-dd,yyyy-mm-dd" format.
+With -t, always quote field contents with -q, -qo, or -qc.
+Output by default goes to the console or to an output file path (-o).

 Complete Help page...
 ```